Labrador Retriever Dental Health

 Try to make sure the tooth brushing always happens at the same time and make the experience fun for your dog and there won’t be any problems.

-One thing to pay attention too during your Labrador Retriever dental health sessions is to make sure that the rear teeth are thoroughly cleaned.
+One thing to pay attention too during your labrador retriever dental health sessions is to make sure that the rear teeth are thoroughly cleaned.
 With Labs it is the back teeth which attract most plaque so the owner should take special care when cleaning them.

 Most dogs should react well to their regular tooth brushing as long as you make it fun and, of course, make a big fuss of your Lab when he sits quietly and behaves himself when having his teeth brushed.